Handbag made from old postcards, Georgette Koning, Netherlands, 2007

 Leather clutch, "Canasta", Laurence Dumenil, France, 2008

 Jacques Fath was one of the most influential French designers of post-war haute couture until his death in 1954.
-In the 1990s, new life was breathed his company with perfume, and later with bags designed by Laurence Dumenil.
+In the 1990s, new life was breathed into his company with perfume, and later with bags designed by Laurence Dumenil.

 Bag made of leather and textile, Bylin, Netherlands, 2009

-This bag, in the shpae of a tulip, was designed by Linde van de Poel.
+This bag, in the shape of a tulip, was designed by Linde van de Poel.
 She designs and produces handbags in small series.
 Bylin’s bags are Fair Trade bags and are made according to traditional methods.